The pension drawdown tax rules

 Your pension provider is required to deduct any tax before a withdrawal is paid under Pay As You Earn, and when you take a taxable payment for the first time it’s likely that you’ll be taxed using either an emergency tax code or the tax code provided on your valid P45.
 See the table below for how this emergency tax could impact on your withdrawal:

-If you are a PensionBee customer then you will be placed on an emergency tax code, and you should settle any remaining underpaid or overpaid tax directly with HMRC.
-After this payment HMRC should send an updated tax code to your provider, and this code should be used for any future payments.
+If you are a PensionBee customer then you will be placed on an emergency tax code until your individual tax code is received from HMRC directly.
+Please note, individual tax codes provided by HMRC can also be on an emergency tax basis and you should settle any remaining underpaid or overpaid tax directly with HMRC.

 Drawdown with PensionBee